rafaelsoares1984/customer/README.md

 Simple CRUD application of customer.

-Application was developed by Rafael Soares.
+Application developed by Rafael Soares.

 ##  URL of project